check-spelling/check-spelling-docs/Configuration.md

 - `comment` this phase should have permission to post a comment (but the untrusted content shouldn't be checked out)

 Used to pass messages between multiple check-spelling stages, especially from a stage that doesn't have write permissions to one that does (to add a comment, collapse a comment).
 This is mostly an implementation detail and shouldn't be specified directly.

+## unknown_file_word_limit

+Limit the number of reports for a specific unknown word in file paths.

 ## Configuration Files